 Earlier this year, Sarah Lacy called Cornerstone OnDemand “a rare $2 billion LA tech win.”
 In a market that’s desperate for corporate role models, or tentpole companies as they’re often called, Cornerstone is exactly the kind of company that Los Angeles should be celebrating.
 What makes Cornerstone such a fascinating case study is that it reached this billion-dollar-plus summit with almost zero fanfare.
 Even today, many members of the LA tech community – not to mention those in Silicon Valley and other markets – would struggle to tell you what Cornerstone does or ballpark its valuation.

 There’s another nearly 10-year-old Los Angeles company that has followed a similar playbook, and appears poised to achieve its own massive outcome despite the lack of attention being paid.
-To the extent that you can say a company is flying under the radar after having raised more than $300 million in venture capital, automotive pricing and data company TrueCar is doing just that.
+To the extent that you can say a company is flying under the radar after having raised nearly $190 million in venture capital, automotive pricing and data company TrueCar is doing just that.

 I caught up with the company’s founder and CEO Scott Painter at last week’s LA Tech Summit conference hosted by Cornerstone OnDemand and was impressed by the company’s progress.
 TrueCar has grown to more than 350 employees (250 of which are in LA), according to Painter, and is generating “hundreds of millions in revenue” and operating profitably – he declined to offer specifics.
 Given the amount of capital TrueCar has raised and this level of financial performance, it would seem that an exit or liquidity event is imminent.
 When that happens, don’t be surprised if TrueCar is the second “surprise billion dollar tech company” to come out of LA this decade.